Research funder policies

-NERC require the submission of an Outline Data Management Plan (template available from NERC) when submitting a grant and a full Data Management Plan (template available from NERC) must be developed in collaboration with a NERC data centre in the first three to six months of a grant.
-Data with long-term value must be identified in the Outline Data Management and NERC have produced a Data Value Checklist to assist with this.
+NERC requires the submission of an Outline Data Management Plan (template available from NERC) when submitting a grant and a full Data Management Plan (template available from NERC) must be developed in collaboration with a NERC data centre in the first three to six months of a grant.
+Data with long-term value must be identified in the Outline Data Management Plan and NERC has produced a Data Value Checklist to assist with this.

-NERC require that all environmental data of long-term value generated by research they fund is submitted to NERC environmental data centres, where it will usually be openly accessible.
+NERC requires that all environmental data of long-term value generated by research they fund is submitted to NERC environmental data centres, where it will usually be openly accessible.

-NERC permit researchers a period to work exclusively on, and publish the results of, the data they collected, usually up to two years from the point of data collection.
+NERC permits researchers a period to work exclusively on, and publish the results of, the data they collected, usually up to two years from the point of data collection.

-NERC require research publications arising from NERC funding must include a statement on how the supporting data and any other relevant research materials can be accessed.
+NERC requires research publications arising from NERC funding to include a statement on how the supporting data and any other relevant research materials can be accessed.

 Policy: NERC Data Policy